Flights (novel)

 Set between the 17th and 21st centuries, the novel is a "philosophical rumination on modern-day travel".
-It is structured as a series of vignettes, some fictional, and some based on fact – among them that of the Dutch anatomist Philip Verheyen's discovery of the achilles tendon, and the story of Ludwika Jędrzejewicz, the sister of the Polish composer Frédéric Chopin, transporting his heart back to Warsaw.
+It is structured as a series of vignettes, some fictional, and some based on fact – among them that of the Dutch anatomist Philip Verheyen's study of the achilles tendon, and the story of Ludwika Jędrzejewicz, the sister of the Polish composer Frédéric Chopin, transporting his heart back to Warsaw.

 The novel won the Man Booker International Prize in 2018, marking the first time a Polish author received the award.
 The chair of the judging panel, Lisa Appignanesi, described Tokarczuk as a "writer of wonderful wit, imagination, and literary panache".
 Tokarczuk and Croft shared the £50,000 prize.

 Structure

 The novel is split into 116 short pieces, some only one sentence long, others as long as 31 pages.
 These vignettes are all narrated by the same "nameless female traveller".
+The book does not focus on any specific story, but on a cultural phenomenon: travel.